iftekar2/RecipeFinder/README.md

-# Getting Started with Create React App
+# Recipefinder Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Website allow the users to find Healthy and Tasty food that they can .

-## Available Scripts
+## API

 In the project directory, you can run: